vranki/ExtPlane-Panel/README.md

 Almost all instruments are drawn using scalable vector graphics for perfect scaling and high resolutions.

+The application also allows running hardware instruments with X-Plane datarefs.
+Currently it supports two output devices:

+* Raspberry Pi's ServoBlaster module which allows RPi's GPIO pins to output PWM
+* Pololu SSC04A (or compatible) serial servo controller

+Both of these are used to control servos using PWM.
+Other, more complex output devices can be implemented later.

 The app is written using Qt and is platform independent - it runs on different Linux variants, Mac and Windows.
 X-Plane SDK is NOT required to build ExtPlane-Panel.